nikodemus/foolang/docs/IR.md

 Current `Expr` in `parse.rs` isn't quite this, but will be.

-## MT, Message Tree
+## MG, Message Graph

-Abstract representation of the program in pure message send form.
+Abstract representation of the program in message send form.

 Goals:
 - Initially Generated in a single pass from FST, but can be further processed.